Hack4Eugene/SpeedUpAmerica/README.md

 ### Install & Configure Web Server
 We utilize Puma with this project, although it was tested locally with Passenger.

+Make absolute certain that after your web server is set up you've edited the /etc/httpd/conf/httpd.conf file to reflect your directory structure.
+You want to point DocumentRoot to your Rails project /public folder Anywhere in the httpd.conf file that has this sort of dir: /var/www/html/your_application/public needs to be updated or everything will get very frustrating.

+Reboot the server (or Apache at the very least - service httpd restart )

 ### Install & Configure MySQL

 ### Bundle Install